marcc-hpc/tutorials/pages/shortcourse/shortcourse_transfer.md

 $ scp -pr my_source_data marcc:~/my_source_data/
 ~~~

 If the folder is absent, the first command will have the desired effect but could just as easily use `~/` as the destination.
-However if the folder is present, then the two commands above are equivalent, and you will have a `my_source_data/my_source_data` folder.
+However if the folder is present, then the two commands above are no longer equivalent, and you will have a `my_source_data/my_source_data` folder.

 This principle can be illustrated with a simple set of copy commands: